SaiShadow/Cross-Border-Electricity-Price-Forecasting-with-Deep-Learning/README.md

 # Cross-Border Electricity Price Forecasting with Deep Learning

-This repository contains the implementation for “Cross-Border Electricity Price Forecasting with Deep Learning”, a Bachelor’s thesis conducted at Karlsruhe Institute of Technology (KIT).
+This repository contains the implementation for **“Cross-Border Electricity Price Forecasting with Deep Learning”**, a Bachelor’s thesis conducted at Karlsruhe Institute of Technology (KIT).
 The study systematically evaluates multiple deep learning models for day-ahead electricity price forecasting (DAEPF) in the Germany-Luxembourg (DE-LU) bidding zone, leveraging data from 15 European bidding zones.

 ## Thesis Overview

-The study compares various deep learning architectures for forecasting electricity prices and evaluates their generalization capabilities across multiple bidding zones.
+This study compares various deep learning architectures for forecasting electricity prices and evaluates their generalization capabilities across multiple bidding zones.
 The key aspects of this work include:

-- Benchmarking deep learning models: NHITS, NBEATSx, TFT, VT, LSTM, and Mamba.
+- **Benchmarking deep learning models**: NHITS, NBEATSx, TFT, VT, LSTM, and Mamba.
-- Learning strategies: Zero-shot, one-shot (correct & wrong), and few-shot (4 weeks & 30 days).
+- **Learning strategies**: Zero-shot, one-shot (correct and incorrect configuration), and few-shot (4 weeks & 30 days).
-- Feature stages: Calendar features, gas prices, load data, synthetic price estimates, CO₂ emissions, load, renewable and non-renewable generation, and cross-border trading data.
+- **Feature stages**: Calendar features, gas prices, load data, synthetic price estimates, CO₂ emissions, load, renewable and non-renewable generation, and cross-border trading data.
-- Hyperparameter optimization: Automated tuning to select the best-performing models.
+- **Hyperparameter optimization**: Automated tuning to select the best-performing models.
-- Reproducibility: Storing optimized configurations for later use in transfer learning.
+- **Reproducibility**: Storing optimized configurations for later use in transfer learning.

-The implementation trains, optimizes, and evaluates different deep learning models to determine the most effective forecasting approach.
+This implementation systematically trains, optimizes, and evaluates multiple deep learning models to identify the most effective forecasting approach.

+> **Note**: To improve scrollability, the outputs of test cells and some training cells have been removed as they were very long and hindered readability.

 ## Repository Structure